programic/pipe-deploy-swarm/README.md

 # Implementation example
 The Docker images are built from the docker-compose.yml file.
-Below is an example of what this file might look like, to automatically build and deploy docker images based on your Bitbucklet pipeline.
+Below is an example of what this file might look like, to automatically build and deploy Docker images based on your Bitbucklet pipeline.

 ```yaml
 version: '3.8'